 FIRST 5 Mendocino FinancialsHow we do it

-As 2016 reaches an end, it gives our commission a time to reflect on what we have accomplished in the past fiscal year.
-We present here for you our 2015-2016 Annual Report.
-As always please contact us if you have any questions about our programs, expenditures, strategic plan etc.
+At the end of 2017, our commission finalizes the previous year’s annual report.
+We present it here: our 2016-2017 Annual Report.
+As always please contact us if you have any questions about our programs, expenses, strategic plan etc.

 There are many ways we reach children and their families in our county.
 We could not expand our reach into the county without our close partnerships with Family Resource Centers, preschools, health clinics, local hospitals and Mendocino County HHSA.
 Here are a FEW examples of how we serve our county’s population of 0-5 children and their families.